Subspace recursive Fermi-operator expansion strategies for large-scale DFT eigenvalue problems on HPC architectures: Related Work and Background

 \subsection{Recursive polynomial expansion techniques to approximate the density matrix}

-Two types of polynomial expansion schemes can be used to approximate the density matrix -- (a) Serial Fermi-operator expansion schemes (Chebyshev Fermi-operator expansion scheme \cite{RevModPhys.78.275}, Green’s function expansion scheme \cite{ZELLER1982993}, etc), (b) Recursive Fermi-operator expansion schemes ~\cite{RFOE3,RFOE10,ARFOE1,TRFOE4,TRFOE2}.
-In this work, we employ the latter approach i.e., the recursive Fermi-operator expansion schemes as they are shown to be more efficient and can be used to approximate the density matrix for both zero-temperature, and finite-temperature cases as well.
+Two types of polynomial expansion schemes can be used to approximate the density matrix -- {\cred(a) Serial Fermi-operator expansion schemes (Chebyshev Fermi-operator expansion scheme \cite{RFOE_ORIG,RevModPhys.78.275}, Green’s function expansion scheme \cite{ZELLER1982993, PhysRevB.75.035123}), (b) Recursive Fermi-operator expansion schemes\cite{RFOE3,ARFOE3,TRFOE4,TRFOE2}}. \cb In this work, we employ the recursive Fermi-operator expansion schemes as they are shown to reach a very high polynomial order in the approximation with few iterations (few matrix-matrix multiplications) \cn and can be used to approximate the density matrix for both zero-temperature, and finite-temperature cases as well.